nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The UI also receives input from the User using a `Scanner` object.
 It returns the input as a String to the main function. <br/>

-In addition, the UI contains the different exception and error messages which can be displayed.
+In addition, the UI contains the different exceptions and error messages which can be displayed.
 When a particular exception is thrown (eg. **UNKNOWN_INPUT**), the corresponding method is called in UI to print out the error message (**printUnknownInputMessage()**).